 |Medical form (dated within last 12 months||Dental Form (dated within last 12 months|

 Preschool selection process

-After a registration form is submitted, parents will receive a call informing them of their placement in either a Title I Early Childhood Education (ECE) or Early Childhood Inclusive Preschool (ECIP) program.
+After a registration form is submitted, parents will receive an enrollment letter them of their child's placement in either a Title I Early Childhood Education (ECE) or Early Childhood Inclusive Preschool (ECIP) program.

 (Note: Students with IEPs do not have to go through the selection process.
 Contact the ECIP Office directly at 542-3308.)

 Early Childhood Education (ECE)/Title I

 - The program serves children who are 4 years old on or before Sept.
 30.

 - There is no cost to the family.